kong

 Let’s test drive Kong by adding authentication to an API in under 5 minutes.

-We suggest using the docker-compose distribution via the instructions below, but there is also a docker installation procedure if you’d prefer to run the Kong API Gateway in DB-less mode.
+We suggest using the docker-compose distribution via the instructions below, but there is also a docker installation procedure if you’d prefer to run the Kong Gateway in DB-less mode.

 Whether you’re running in the cloud, on bare metal, or using containers, you can find every supported distribution on our official installation page.